-On Saturday mornings Aspen Coaching run three Physical Exploration classes back-to-back.
-This triad of classes commences at 8am with the first session focusing on Spinal Mobility and Coordination Patterns.
+On Saturday mornings Aspen Coaching run one of their Signature Movement Classes at 8am.
+This session focuses on Spinal Mobility and Coordination Patterns.
 Those of you who have been awake early enough on the Saturday to experience this session will know how frustrating some of the spinal movements can be to interpret and follow due to their complexity, but I can assure you, the value of such movements is priceless.

-With these classes lasting only an hour each, I don’t really have time to go into detail about why we teach these movements.
+With these classes lasting only an hour, I don’t really have time to go into detail about why we teach these movements.
 I feel that once I elaborate on the purpose of this type of movement training, your understanding of the benefits will ultimately help subdue the frustration.

 Why do we neglect the spine?